Although it is mainly focused on teenage stories, it is a genre that has been gaining more and more space in the mainstream audience

 Episodes: 1 season | 25 episodes

-High school girl Kotoko pours her heart out to a fellow senior named Naoki, but it ends in a tremendous rejection.
-From there, the comedy unfolds to the point where the young woman's home is destroyed by an earthquake.
+The high school girl Kotoko opens her heart to a senior named Naoki, but this ends in a tremendous rejection.
+From there, the comedy unfolds until the point where the young girl’s house is destroyed by an earthquake.

-While the house is being rebuilt, Kotoko's father and Kotoko go to stay at a childhood friend's house for a while.
-When they get there, they come across this man, and also his intelligent son.
+While the house is being rebuilt, Kotoko and her father will stay for a while at a childhood friend’s house.
+Upon arriving there, they encounter this man, and also his intelligent son, who intends to go to medical school.
 He is none other than Naoki himself.

 Available: Netflix